 Located in southeastern New Mexico, Carlsbad Caverns wasn’t discovered on some sanctioned exploration butt rather by a curious boy by the name of James White.
 White discovered and named many of the cavern’s vast interior spaces that would go on to become a National Monument then a National Park and UNESCO World Heritage Site.

-Carlsbad Caverns National Park is in a semiarid region that can get quite warm in the summer with daily highs around the mid to upper 90s, but it's always cool in the cave.
-The interior of Carlsbad Cavern is very table and hovers around a cool 56 degrees with the deeper sections holding around the low 60s.
+Carlsbad Caverns National Park is in a semiarid region that can get quite warm in the summer with daily highs around the mid to upper 90s Fahrenheit, but it's always cool in the cave.
+The interior of Carlsbad Cavern is very table and hovers around a cool 56 degrees F with the deeper sections holding around the low 60s.
 Summer also brings the highest bat populations to Carlsbad, so you're sure to get a great show at dusk and dawn when the bats leave and return.

 Grand Teton National Park: Wyoming

-Many travel to Wyoming during the summer to get a tour of Yellowstone National Park, but ten miles north you will find the craggy peaks, open meadows, and pleasant views of Grand Teton National Park.
+Many travel to Wyoming during the summer to get a tour of Yellowstone National Park, but 10 miles north you will find the craggy peaks, open meadows, and pleasant views of Grand Teton National Park.
 Grand Teton has everything that a western National Park should have to make it a great extracurricular trip if you’re visiting Yellowstone.

 Yellowstone is one of the nation’s most popular National Parks and sees more people during summer than any other season.
 If you want to capture the beauty of the area but don’t want to be fighting the crowds at Yellowstone than Grand Teton is a great alternative.
 Grand Teton also has many great RV parks and is nearby all the other summer fun of Jackson Hole, Wyoming.